-For an extreme event such as an Ironman, triathlon or marathon, the recovery time is 10 to 14 days.² After an Ironman triathlon, it can take more than 19 days for your body to recover!³
+In an extreme event like an Ironman, triathlon or marathon, the recovery time is 10 to 14 days.² It can take more than 19 days for your body to recover after an Ironman triathlon!³

-Recovery means your red and white blood cells normalize, inflammation subsides, muscle fibers heal, hormones and neurotransmitters are restored, mineral balance is replenished, etc.
+Recovery means your red and white blood cells will return to normal, inflammation will subside, muscle fibers will heal, hormones and neurotransmitters will be restored, mineral levels will be replenished, etc.

-Unfortunately, if you understand the bodily functions necessary for recovery, there are many scientifically proven ways to accelerate and support this process.
+Luckily, once you understand the bodily functions necessary for recovery, there are many scientifically proven ways to speed up and aid this process.

-If you don't pull out all the stops to recover quickly, you'll lose out on the number of extra training days you can complete in a year, the quality of your workouts, the amount of performance gains you make, and even your day-to-day well-being and, in turn, the fun of your favorite sport.
+If you don't pull out all the stops to recover quickly, you lose the number of extra training days you can complete in the year, the quality of your training, the amount of performance you gain, and even your day-to-day well-being and therefore the enjoyment of your favorite sport.

-Instead of staying below your potential or suffering from annoying aches and injuries, support your body's recovery process with these proven techniques and discover what your body can really do.
+Instead of staying below your potential or suffering from annoying aches and pains, support your body's recovery process with these proven techniques and discover what your body is really capable of.

-12 scientifically proven ways to recover faster from exercise
+12 scientifically proven ways to help you recover from exercise faster

-These techniques range from very simple to advanced methods - so you can choose your own "recovery adventure"
+These techniques range from the very basic to the more advanced, so you can choose your own "recovery adventure."

-Most dietary advice on exercise advises you to go into your workout well-fed and have protein shakes or a meal immediately afterward.
+Most exercise-related nutritional recommendations tell you to go into your workout well-fed and have a protein shake or meal immediately afterwards.

 However, there is ample evidence that fasting can have a recovery effect.

-In a study of cyclists, three weeks of overnight fasting was found to increase post-exercise recovery while maintaining muscle mass, body fat percentage, and performance.⁵
+A study of cyclists found that three weeks of overnight fasting increased post-exercise recovery while maintaining muscle mass, body fat percentage and performance.⁵

-Another study of endurance athletes suggests that fasting training activates muscle protein conversion or repair more rapidly, especially compared with athletes who ate carbohydrates before training.⁶
+Another study of endurance athletes suggests that fasting exercise activates muscle protein conversion or repair faster, especially compared to athletes who ate carbs before exercise.⁶

-A 2009 study found that subjects who lifted weights while fasting showed a stronger anabolic response to a post-workout meal.⁷ This was shown by the fact that levels of p70S6 kinase, a signaling mechanism for muscle protein synthesis that serves as an indicator of muscle growth, doubled in the fasting group compared to the fed group.
+A 2009 study found that subjects who did fasted weight lifting had a greater anabolic response to a post-workout meal.⁷ This was demonstrated by increased levels of p70S6 kinase, a signaling mechanism for muscle protein synthesis , which serves as an indicator of muscle growth, doubled in the fasted group compared to the fed group.

-When you deprive your body of nutrients and go into a workout sober, the workout is more taxing on your body, leading to greater adaptations.
+When you are depriving your body of nutrients and go to training sober, the training puts a greater strain on your body, leading to greater adaptations.

 2. Proteolytic enzymes

-Enzymes aren't just responsible for digesting your food
+Enzymes are not only responsible for digesting your food.

-They perform a variety of functions in the human body by making certain chemical reactions happen faster, including those involved in recovery after exercise.
+They perform a variety of functions in the human body by speeding up certain chemical reactions, including those involved in post-workout recovery.

-In the book "Enzymes & Enzyme Therapy," author Anthony Cichoke describes how recovery from sprains and strains can be shortened from eight weeks of inactivity to an impressive two weeks by taking enzymes.
+In the book "Enzymes & Enzyme Therapy," author Anthony Cichoke describes how taking enzymes can cut recovery from sprains and strains from eight weeks of inactivity to an impressive two weeks.

-A study titled "Protease Supplementation improves muscle function after eccentric exercise" found that protease supplementation attenuated loss of muscle strength after eccentric exercise by regulating leukocyte activity and inflammation.⁸
+A study titled "Protease Supplementation improves muscle function after eccentric exercise" found that protease supplementation mitigates loss of muscle strength after eccentric exercise by regulating leukocyte activity and inflammation .⁸

-Another study found that protease supplementation reduced strength loss immediately after eccentric exercise and promoted short-term strength recovery.⁹
+Another study found that protease supplementation reduced strength loss immediately after eccentric training and promoted short-term strength recovery.⁹

-In studying karate fighters, it was found that certain proteolytic enzyme mixtures reduced recovery time for hematoma, swelling, limited range of motion, post-exercise inflammation, and overall inability to train by over 50% for each parameter.¹⁰
+When studying karate fighters, it was found that certain proteolytic enzyme blends reduced the recovery time for post-exercise hematoma, swelling, restricted mobility, post-exercise inflammation and general incapacity for each parameter by over 50%¹⁰

-That's why our ultimate recovery formula, Kion Flex, contains a blend of proteolytic enzymes and other research-backed, natural ingredients that have been shown to support recovery during exercise.
+That's why our ultimate recovery formula, Kion Flex, contains a blend of proteolytic enzymes and other research-backed, natural ingredients proven to support exercise recovery.

 3. Natural anti-inflammatory foods

-At least two dozen factors are considered when assessing a food's anti-inflammatory effects, including the amounts and proportions of various fatty acids, the amounts of antioxidants and other nutrients, and a food's glycemic effect-that is, its effect on blood sugar levels.¹²
+At least two dozen factors are considered when assessing the anti-inflammatory effect of a food, including the amounts and proportions of various fatty acids, the levels of antioxidants and other nutrients, and a food's glycemic effect - that is, its effect on blood sugar levels.¹²

-But it's not as clear-cut as it may sound.
+But it's not as clear cut as it might sound.

 Some foods have both pro-inflammatory and anti-inflammatory factors.

-An orange, for example, contains antioxidants that can fight inflammation, but also natural sugars that can have a mild inflammatory effect.
+An orange, for example, contains antioxidants that can fight inflammation, but it also contains natural sugars that can have a mildly inflammatory effect.
 Beef is another good example.
-A good steak contains mildly inflammatory saturated fats, but also lots of anti-inflammatory monounsaturated fats.
+A good steak is high in flammable saturated fats, but also high in anti-inflammatory monounsaturated fats.

-Pineapple: Pineapple is rich in a proteolytic enzyme called bromelain, which produces substances that fight pain and inflammation.¹³
+Pineapple: Pineapple is rich in a proteolytic enzyme called bromelain, which produces compounds that fight pain and inflammation.¹³

-Blue, red and purple fruits and vegetables: they all contain antioxidant flavonoids that curb inflammation, prevent tissue breakdown, improve circulation and promote a strong collagen matrix.
+Blue, red, and purple fruits and vegetables: They all contain antioxidant flavonoids that reduce inflammation, prevent tissue breakdown, improve circulation, and promote a strong collagen matrix.

-Sour cherry juice: The anthocyanins in sour cherries have powerful antioxidant and anti-inflammatory properties that can reduce the severity of exercise-related muscle damage and associated pain and swelling.¹⁴ One study found that runners who consumed sour cherry juice seven days before and during a strenuous run had significantly less post-run muscle pain compared to the control group.¹⁵
+Tart Cherry Juice: The anthocyanins in tart cherries possess powerful antioxidant and anti-inflammatory properties that may reduce the severity of exercise-related muscle damage and associated pain and swelling.¹⁴ One study found that runners who consumed tart cherry juice seven days before and during a strenuous run had significantly less muscle pain after the run compared to the control group.¹⁵

 Ginger: Possesses many powerful antioxidant and anti-inflammatory properties.
-One study showed that daily consumption of raw and heat-treated ginger resulted in a moderate to severe reduction in muscle pain after exercise-induced muscle injury.
-This confirms the hypoalgesic effect of ginger in osteoarthritis patients and is further evidence of ginger's efficacy as an analgesic.¹⁶
+A study showed that daily consumption of raw and heat-treated ginger resulted in a moderate to strong reduction in muscle pain after an exercise-induced muscle injury.
+This confirms the hypoalgesic effect of ginger in osteoarthritis patients and is further evidence of the effectiveness of ginger as a pain reliever.¹⁶

-Turmeric: Curcumin is often touted as the "golden child" of turmeric, but new research shows that there are polysaccharides in turmeric, called curcumosaccharides, that have even greater healing potential than curcuminoids (read more here).
+Turmeric: Curcumin is often touted as turmeric's "golden child," but new research shows that there are polysaccharides in turmeric called turmericsaccharides that have even greater healing potential than curcuminoids (read more here).

-While anti-inflammatory foods and antioxidants are an important part of a healthy diet, athletes should be aware that high doses of antioxidants can weaken the body's adaptive response to exercise.
+While anti-inflammatory foods and antioxidants are an important part of a healthy diet, athletes should be aware that high doses of antioxidants can blunt the body's adaptive response to exercise.

-A study examined the effects of relatively high-dose vitamin C and E supplementation on adaptations during endurance training.¹⁷ The supplements had no significant effects on performance tests compared with the control group, but markers of new muscle mitochondria production were increased only in the group not taking supplements.
+One study examined the effects of relatively high-dose vitamin C and E supplementation on endurance training adaptations.¹⁷ The supplements had no significant effect on performance tests compared to the control group, but markers for new muscle mitochondrial production were only in the group increased who did not take supplements.

-Another study looked at replicating these effects when adapting to resistance training with the same supplementation regimen-1,000 mg of vitamin C and 235 mg of vitamin E daily.¹⁸ Supplementation had no effect on the amount of muscle growth, but some measures of muscle strength were lower in the supplement group compared with the control group.
+Another study looked at how these effects replicated when adapting to resistance training with the same supplementation regimen—1,000 mg of vitamin C and 235 mg of vitamin E daily.¹⁸ Supplementation had no effect on the amount of muscle growth, but did provide some measures of muscle growth Muscle strength was lower in the supplement group compared to the control group.

-With this in mind, it is advisable to take high-dose antioxidants several hours before exercise.
+Against this background, it is advisable to take high-dose antioxidants a few hours before training.

 4. Essential Amino Acids

 Most athletes are familiar with branched-chain amino acids (BCAAs).
-While there have been a number of studies on the ingestion of BCAAs as a source of energy and to reduce exercise-induced muscle damage.
+There are a number of studies on taking BCAAs to provide energy and reduce exercise-related muscle damage.

-However, there are some disadvantages to taking BCAAs compared to essential amino acids (EAAs)¹⁹
+However, there are some downsides to taking BCAAs compared to essential amino acids (EAAs).¹⁹

-Because EAAs are a more complete amino acid source and keep your body from using your own muscle tissue for energy during exercise, they are a better option for workout recovery than BCAAs alone.²⁰
+Because EAAs are a more complete source of amino acids and keep your body from using your own muscle tissue for energy during exercise, they are a better exercise recovery option than BCAAs alone.²⁰

-A study has shown that taking an EAA blend after strength training increases muscle protein synthesis and net muscle protein balance, suggesting that taking EAAs after training may accelerate muscle repair, recovery, and growth.²¹
+One study showed that taking an EAA blend after resistance training increased muscle protein synthesis and net muscle protein balance, suggesting that taking EAAs post-workout can accelerate muscle repair, recovery, and growth.²¹

 5. Deep tissue work